 Victoria PCH

-The Victorian Basic Paediatric Training Consortium (VBPTC) oversees basic paediatric training across a network made up of the Royal Children’s Hospital (RCH) and Monash Children’s Hospital (MCH), outer metropolitan, regional and rural adjunct training programme sites.
+The Victorian Basic Paediatric Training Consortium (VBPTC) oversees basic paediatric training across 16 Victorian health services including The Royal Children’s Hospital (RCH), Monash Children’s Hospital (MCH), outer metropolitan, regional and rural adjunct training programme sites.

 Overview

-The program rotates trainees through tertiary, outer metropolitan, regional and rural paediatric health services within Victoria.
+The 3-year BPT program rotates trainees through tertiary, outer metropolitan, regional and rural paediatric health services within Victoria.

 Key dates